 9. Japan: Eye-catching and Yummy Latte Art

 3D coffee art in Japan is giving green tea a run for its money.
 Although green tea remains the hot beverage of choice in the country, more and more Japanese are drawn to the attractive designs and various flavors of latte art.
 Latte art is one of the most creative ways to drink your coffee with a unique foam design.
 The sheer creativity of the designs can convince a coffee lover to give this drink a try.
-The short-lived designs compel you to take a photo and share on social media before consuming the drink.
+The short-lived designs compel you to take a photo and share it on social media before consuming the drink.

 Indeed, coffee is reflective of so many different cultures.
 Some even extend their love of coffee to the art of designing cups and mugs.
 Should you find yourself traveling to any of these places, remember that choosing a cup is about more than the usual sugar and cream.
-Try how the locals drink their coffee, and experience a new culture in every sip.
+Try how the locals drink their coffee and experience a new culture in every sip.